zjn0505/adb-alfred/README.md

 - `avd` to list installed emulators, select one to start an emulator

   - modifier keys to do cold boot, or wipe emulator data

+- `geny` to list installed Genymotion emulators, select one to start an emulator

 Full feature list
 ------